Best Professional Oil Paints

 WINSOR & NEWTON

-Winsor & Newton’s Winton Oil Colour is the brand’s student quality oil paint, and can be used in nearly every craft store.
+Winsor & Newton’s Winton Oil Colour is the brand’s student-quality oil paint and can be used in nearly every craft store.
 They’re reasonably priced for the amount of pigment they provide, and they’re also a smart alternative if you need a lot of colour.
 Winton Oil Colors are known for their mixability, and they’re a great way to get started with oils if you’re coming from acrylics.
 From cadmium red deep hue and French ultramarine to burnt sienna and titanium white, their 10-tube starter kit would supply you with a nice variety of colours for most designs.
 They also dry quickly, taking just 2 to 7 days.
-You might also pursue Winsor & Newton Artists’ Oil Colors as a level up.
+You might also pursue Winsor & Newton Artists’ Oil Colors as a level-up.

 Also as a student grade paint, Talens’ mid-range line comes in 66 colours and is recognised for its high quality.
-They are particularly suited for those painting in a wet-on-wet format, since they have a thinner consistency.
+They are particularly suited for those painting in a wet-on-wet format since they have a thinner consistency.

 Gamblin is an American paint company known for producing high-quality oils that are also clean.
-For example, they don’t use lead in their white and have a line of solvent-free mediums, making studio work better.
+For example, they don’t use lead in their white and have a line of solvent-free mediums, making the studio work better.
 Gamblin’s student grade line, 1980 Oil Color, is another choice for those seeking an introduction to oil painting.
 There are 40 shades to choose from, all of which are creamy and simple to blend.

 Grumbacher has been a popular paint brand among students since its founding in 1905.
 Considering the low price, each tubing contains a significant amount of pigment and tint.
-The Academy Oil Set of ten provides a beginner oil painter with all of the required colours to get started.
+The Academy Oil Set of Ten provides a beginner oil painter with all of the required colours to get started.

 Shouldn’t let the name fool you; this isn’t a ruse.
 Bob Ross oil paints are not only an enjoyable novelty named after the creator of The Joy of Painting, but they’re also a fantastic mid-priced oil paint choice.
-While the pigment load isn’t as high as some other artist grade paints, they are reasonably priced and come in wide, 150 ml tubes.
+While the pigment load isn’t as high as some other artist-grade paints, they are reasonably priced and come in wide, 150 ml tubes.
 The durability, of course, is ideal for Ross’ wet-on-wet technique.

 Many professional artists swear by Williamsburg for its dense, gritty quality and incredibly high pigment load.
 The company was established in the 1980s by a Brooklyn painter and was purchased by Golden in 2009, but the output has stayed consistent.
 Williamsburg oil paints are well worth the money for their colour consistency.
 “When you want to be able to see expressive brush strokes, it just helps to choose one of the best,” one reviewer says.
 This is one of the Best Professional Oil Paints.

-Sennelier has been around since 1887 and is known for being the paint of inspiration for artists such as Cezanne, Matisse, and Picasso.
+Sennelier has been around since 1887 and is known for being the painter of inspiration for artists such as Cezanne, Matisse, and Picasso.
 Safflower oil, rather than linseed, is used in Sennelier oil paints, giving them a satin finish and preventing yellowing.
 It also adds a few minutes to the drying time.
 There are 144 colours in the collection, and if you’re ever in Paris, you can visit the original Sennelier shop, which is located directly across the street from the Louvre.

 The premium prices reflect the high pigment load that provides intense colour.
 This British company was established by an artist in London.
 The good thing is that since there are no fillers, a tube will last a long time.
 They also imply that the paint won’t flake or chip with age.
 Check out a single tube to see how it compares if you want to dip your toe in the pool.
 You will never be able to go there.